 Eldmessutangi spit where the lava flow stopped

 Here is the location of Systrastapi - Sisters' Rock on the map.
 It is not marked correctly on Google maps, so I zoomed into it so you can see the exact location.
 You can even see on the map where the lava flow stopped in the river.

 The old site of the church

 On the 8th of June 1783, a massive volcanic eruption in Iceland started in Lakagígar (a row of craters) called Skaftáreldar volcanic eruption.
 The volcanic ash went as far as to China, Africa, and America, and this summer is referred to as the blue summer in Europe due to the volcanic ash from Skaftáreldar.

-On the 20th of July 1783 on a Whitsunday, the lava flow was only 2 km away from the church in Kirkjubæjarklaustur.
+On the 20th of July 1783, the lava flow was only 2 km away from the church in Kirkjubæjarklaustur.
 People went to church fearing that this would be the last time they would see their church, as the lava headed straight for their church.